craftcms/docs/docs/commerce/3.x/orders-carts.md

 ### Loading a Cart

-An existing cart can be loaded by its cart number into the current customer’s session.
-This can be accomplished in two ways using the `commerce/cart/load-cart` endpoint: via [form submission](#loading-a-cart-with-a-form) or [navigating to a URL](#loading-a-cart-with-a-url).
+Commerce provides a `commerce/cart/load-cart` endpoint for loading an existing cart into the current customer’s session.

+You can have the user interact with the endpoint by either [navigating to a URL](#loading-a-cart-with-a-url) or by [submitting a form](#loading-a-cart-with-a-form).
+Either way, the cart number is required.

 Each method will store any errors in the session’s error flash data (`craft.app.session.getFlash('error')`), and the cart being loaded can be active or inactive.